christianalfoni/impact/docs/02_The_Primitives.md

 ## 1. Management primitives

-It does not really matter what state primitives you use, it is the fact that these primitives can be encapsulated and interacted with in a predictable and organised manner that is the "management" of "state management".
+It does not really matter what state primitives you use, it is way these primitives can be encapsulated and interacted with that is the "management" of "state management".

 ### Store

 The store in Impact is a management primitive, not a state primitive.
 It can encapsulate state and related logic to manage that state, but this is not required to define a store.
 The store is just a function which returns a public interface that can be consumed by components and other stores using the hooks pattern.
-You will not define one big store, but rather define several smaller stores with specific responsibilities and public interfaces as you expect from the hooks pattern.
+You will not define one big store, but rather define several smaller stores with specific responsibilities and public interfaces.

 ### StoresProvider